Why Behavioral Health CRM Implementations Fail (And What to Do About It)

 In behavioral health, that rarely works.
 Your admissions workflow isn't generic.
 The handoffs between marketing, business development, and admissions are specific to your organization.
 The language your team uses, the stages a lead actually moves through, the data points that matter for your payer mix, none of that is captured in a standard template.

-When the CRM doesn't match the reality of how work actually gets done, people stop using it.
-Not because they're resistant to technology, because the system creates more friction than it removes.
+When the CRM doesn't match the reality of how work gets done, people stop using it.
+The reason usually isn't resistance to technology.
+The system simply creates more friction than it removes.

 2. No One Owns It